laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 #### Installing Terminal

-You probably have already you favourite!
+You probably already have your favourite!

 #### Installing JAVA